On the Scottish west coast, the Rancking family was born among the ancient Dalriadan clans. Their name comes from the personal name Randolph,

 Early Notables of the Rancking family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Rancking Notables in all our PDF Extended History products and printed products wherever possible.
+Alexander Ramkins (c.1672-1719) was a Scottish adherent of James II, born...
+Another 31 words (2 lines of text) are included under the topic Early Rancking Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Rancking family to Ireland